Cabinetry Intensive

 Other Considerations

-No application required.
-Participants are selected on a first-come, first-served basis.
+No application deadline.
+Participants are reviewed and selected on a rolling basis.

 Our intensive is perfect for advanced beginners and intermediate woodworkers looking to take their practice to the next level.